 You may also want to create a profile with Google My Business.
 This free online listing lets you showcase your business location, hours and contact information.
 All of this will then appear in a Google search, when someone goes looking for your restaurant.

 While not as important on mobile websites, your About Us page is an opportunity for you to showcase the story behind your restaurant.
 So take this opportunity to introduce yourself to potential customers.

-The support local movement is stronger than ever, and customers want to know who they’re giving their money to when they dine out.
-Introduce your team, share the story behind how your business got started or showcase some of the motivation behind your menu items.
-This gives people a way to connect with you, making it more likely that they’re willing to spend money on you.
+The support-for-local movement is stronger than ever, and customers want to know who they’re giving their money to when they dine out.
+Introduce your team, share the story behind how your business got started, or showcase some of the motivation behind your menu items.
+This gives people a way to connect with you, making it more likely that they’re willing to spend money at your location.

 With these tips, you're well on your way to building a restaurant website that will bring hungry customers right to your door.